Azure/ObjectDetectionUsingCntk/README.md

 ### SVM vs NN training
 In the last section, we describe how a linear SVM model is trained on the ROI 4096 float embedding.
 Alternatively, and this has pros/cons which are outlined below, one can do this classification directly in the neural network in a soft-max layer that takes the 4096 floats of the 2nd-to-last fully-connected layer as input.

 The advantage of adding a new soft-max layer is that the full network can be retrained using backpropagation, including all convolution layers, which can lead to (slightly to moderately) better prediction accuracies.
-Another (implementation-dependent) advantage is that only (number of classes +1) floats per ROI need to be written/parsed compared to the 4096 floats ROI embedding used to train a SVM.
+Another (implementation-dependent) advantage is that only (number of classes +1) floats per ROI need to be written to disk compared to the 4096 floats ROI embedding used to train a SVM.
-On the other hand, training a Neural Network requires a good GPU, is nevertheless 1-2 magnitudes slower than training a SVM, and requires extensive parameter tweaking and expert knowledge.
+On the other hand, training a Neural Network requires a good GPU, is even then 1-2 magnitudes slower than training a SVM, and requires extensive parameter tweaking and expert knowledge.

 ### Selective Search
 [Selective Search](http://koen.me/research/pub/uijlings-ijcv2013-draft.pdf) is a method for finding a large set of possible object locations in an image, independent of the class of the actual object.
 It works by clustering image pixels into segments, and then performing hierarchical clustering to combine segments from the same object into object proposals.
 The first image in part 1 shows an example output of Selective Search, where each possible object location is visualized by a green rectangle.
 These rectangles are then used as Regions-of-Interests (ROIs) in the R-CNN pipeline.